HRK-KT/chat-space/README.md

 |remember_created_at|datetime||

 ### Association
-- has_many :groups, through: members
+- has_many :groups, through: groups_users
+- has_many :messages
 - has_many :groups_users
-- has_many :members

 ## groups table